Xinjiang loosens some restrictions after lockdown protests

 During Xinjiang’s lockdown, some residents elsewhere in the city have had their doors chained physically shut, including one who spoke to The Associated Press who declined to be named for fear of retribution.
 Many in Urumqi believe such brute-force tactics may have prevented residents from escaping in Friday’s fire and that the official death toll was an undercount.

 Officials denied the accusations, saying there were no barricades in the building and that residents were permitted to leave.
+Police clamped down on dissenting voices, announcing the arrest of a 24-year-old woman for spreading “untrue information” about the death toll online.

 Anger boiled over after Urumqi city officials held a press conference about the fire in which they appeared to shift responsibility for the deaths onto the apartment tower’s residents.

 “Some residents’ ability to rescue themselves was too weak,” said Li Wensheng, head of Urumqi’s fire department.